πΊοΈ Understanding Levels

 - Click on each actor in the Outliner to see its properties in the Details panel

-These are the building blocks of a basic outdoor environment.
-You don't need to understand them all yet—we'll cover lighting in Module 4.
+These are the building blocks of a basic environment.
+You don't need to understand them all yet· we'll cover lighting in Module 4.

 Part 3: Access World Settings

-- The World Settings panel appears (usually docking where the Details panel was)
+- The World Settings panel appears (usually docking on the right, near the Details panel)

 - Expand the World category and find the Kill Z value